NVIDIA/NeMo-Guardrails/docs/getting_started/7_rag/README.md

 * Bereavement leave: 3 days paid leave for immediate family members, 1 day for non-immediate family members.
 ```

-We can pass this information directly when making the `generate` call:
+You can pass this information directly to guardrails when making a `generate` call:

 ```python
 response = rails.generate(messages=[{